lpio/lpio-spec/protocol.md

 ### Server

-1. Server listens for XHR POST requests with JSON encoded body.
+1. Server listens for XHR POST requests with JSON encoded [body](./schemas/client-request-body.json).
-1. Server doesn't respond to a request if it has no new messages.
+1. Server doesn't respond if it has no new messages.
 1. Server always sends an "ack" message in response to any message type except of "ack".
 1. Server sends a json encoded body defined by this [schema](./schemas/server-response.body.json)
+1. Client accumulates messages to reduce amount of requests ([multiplexer options](./schemas/multiplexer-options.json))
+1. Message is a json defined by this [schema](./schemas/message.json)
+1. The knowledge about connected/disconnected users is not part of LPIO server.
+1. There is noseparate handshake requests, every request has client and user id's.